mbaumer/us_hep_funding/docs/_states/NY.md

 <a name="NY-11"></a>
 [Back to top](#top)
 ## NY-11 -- Rep. Daniel Donovan (R)
+### Committees
+Daniel Donovan is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016